HOW TO USE " PLUTÔT " IN FRENCH? 🥵🇫🇷

 Welcome to another French video.
 I hope you're in good shape and ready to make progress in French.

-My course will transform your understanding of fast French 🇫🇷
+60 dialogues to boost your understanding of French 🇫🇷

 Today, we're going to talk about the adverb rather.
 Before we start, please don't forget to "like" the video.
 You know it's very important to me.
 It's important to me that you support my channel and my work.